Defending our Future: Overcoming the Challenges of Returning the Ogiek Home

 - The return of the Ogiek to the Mau Forest is the only effective way to safeguard the water towers and environmental biodiversity of the Forest;

-- Kenya has an imperative enshrined in its pathbreaking Constitution to ensure the protection of marginalised communities.
+- Kenya has an imperative enshrined in its pathbreaking Constitution to ensure the protection of marginalized communities.

 About the authors